plusjade/jekyll-bootstrap/_posts/core-samples/usage/2011-10-31-jekyll-quick-start.md

 ## 5. Customize

-Jekyll-bootstrap-core can be used as-is as a basic blogging platform with little need to understand what's going on under the hood.
+Jekyll-bootstrap can be used as-is as a basic blogging platform with little need to understand what's going on under the hood.

 However I'm betting you want to get your hands dirty.